vasuzadafiya/SplitMate/README.md

 - **Expense Splitting**: Automatically splits group expenses among members and identifies who owes and who is owed.
 - **Firebase Authentication**: Users can securely log in using Firebase Authentication.
 - **Firestore Database**: All expenses and groups are stored in real-time using Firestore.
+- **Dynamic Calculation**: Automatically calculates who will pays how much amount to whom.